AhmedHani-dev/Sim-Judge-Graduation-Project/README.md

 # Sim-Judge-Graduation-Project
+**(Under Construction)**

-A Problem Solving Platform that gives users ability to solve problems from multiple popular sources (ex: Codeforces, HackerRank)
+A Problem Solving Platform that gives users ability to solve problems from multiple popular sources (ex: Codeforces, HackerRank), Participate in Contests and compete with other users.

+We're writing our own problems too and creating a Validation System that checks user submissions.